CSchoel/arbitrary-but-fixed/_drafts/introduction-to-cobol.md

 ### Procedures

 Our example program has a single procedure defined by the named paragraph `calculate-interest`.
-Naming the paragraph is only necessary if we aim to call it as a subprocedure later in the code.
+Naming the paragraph is only necessary if we aim to call it as a procedure later in the code.
 By default, the first paragraph (named or unnamed) of the `PROCEDURE DIVISION` will be called as the main procedure.

 Inside a procedure, you can create sentences out of an arbitrary number of statements.